emmajane/speaker-training/session.md

 ## Sort Of

 We're actually doing cheater learning outcomes because I'm not specifying the accuracy or the precision of the outcome when tested.
+They're more like a user story / learning outcome hybrid.

 ## Bloom's Taxonomy